Rise to Success: Career Highlights of Scooter Braun

 April 2021: Hybe Acquires Ithaca Holdings

-2021: Served as CEO of Hybe America
+2021: Appointed CEO of Hybe America

-2021: Net Worth Exceeds $1 Billion
+2021: Net Worth Exceeded $1 Billion

 As of 2023, Braun had netted nearly $400 million from the Big Machine deal.

-2023: Hybe acquired Quality Control Music
+2023: Hybe Acquired Quality Control Music

 In 2023, Hybe acquired Quality Control Music for $300 million, with Kevin “Coach K” Lee and Pierre “P” Thomas maintaining control of the label under Braun.